onnx/onnx/docs/Operators-ml.md

       "Sally"] would be mapped to [-1, 5, 5, 6, 6].<br>
       Since this operator is an one-to-one mapping, its input and output shapes are the same.
 Notice that only one of 'keys_*'/'values_*' can be set.<br>
-      When 'values_as_tensor' is used, a default value must be specified.<br>
+      When 'values_tensor' is used, a default value must be specified.<br>
       Float keys with value 'NaN' match any input 'NaN' value regardless of bit value.
 If a key is repeated, the last key takes precedence.